google-developer-training/pwa-training-labs/fetch-api-lab/README.md

-# Adding offline
-This lab will walk you through how to add offline capabilities to an existing application.
+## Fetch API

+In this project you will learn how to use the Fetch API.

 ## Getting started
-Once you've cloned the repo, checkout the starting branch:

-`$ git checkout app`
+Clone the repository and navigate to **fetch-api-lab/app**.

-Start a local server in the project directory and navigate to the appropriate local host port (e.g. http://localhost:8000/).
+Start a local web server at the app base directory.
+Then, open your browser and navigate to the appropriate local host port (for example, http://localhost:8080/).

-## Note

-Some contents from Responsive Blog Sample - Copyright Sam Dutton 2016

 ## License